cognitedata/cognite-sdk-js/README.md

 ### No submodule imports

-We highly recommend avoid importing anything from internal sdk modules.
+We highly recommend avoiding importing anything from internal SDK modules.

 All interfaces and functions should only be imported from the top level, otherwise you might face compatibility issues when our internal structure changes.